 The Health & Social Care Select Committee found in 2020 that the social care system immediately needs additional funding of at least £7bn per year in England to simply stand still and deal with demographic changes, the fallout of the pandemic, uplift staff pay with the National Minimum wage and to protect those facing catastrophic social care costs.
 7 Longer-term, significantly more per year is required to create a social care system that is sustainable, accessible to everyone that needs it and provides the best care possible

-COVID-19 has highlighted just how important it is to invest in the social care workforce to create a professionally skilled, recognised workforce, properly valued, better paid, with more training and development.
+COVID-19 has highlighted just how important it is to invest in the social care workforce to create a professionally skilled, recognised workforce, that is properly valued, better paid and has more training and development opportunities

 What must the Government do?
-The barrier to improved pay and wider terms and conditions for the workforce has been the lack of investment and the lack of strategic policy steer from government.
+The barrier to improved pay and wider terms and conditions for the workforce has been the lack of investment and the lack of strategic policy steer from the government.
 This is not something individual organisations can do on their own.
-The government must develop a fully funded People Plan for Social Care that provides clear career progression, better recognise and value staff, invest in their training and support, and introduce professionalisation and registration where this is appropriate.
+The government must develop a fully funded People Plan for Social Care that provides clear career progression, better recognition and valuing of staff, investment in staff training and support, and introduces professionalisation and registration where this is appropriate.
 This will improve our ability to recruit and retain high quality, skilled social care staff with the right values and our ability to grow innovative models of support, as well as to develop and recruit a workforce that reflects and understand the needs of communities being served.

 The Social Care Taskforce Workforce Report in 2020 8 recommended that the ‘Government should instigate a review involving employers, commissioners, and employee representatives with a view to implementing a new career-based pay and reward structure, in-year, for social care which will be: (a) comparable with the NHS and equivalent sectors; (b) fully-funded by Central Government; and (c) mandatory on employers and commissioners of services.’
 This remains a very clear NCF ask.